 '''

 set - Set contents of the vector

 call v%set(alpha[,first,last])

 call v%set(vect[,first,last])

 call v%zero()

 Type: Asynchronous.

 On Entry

-'''

-'''

-v the dense vector
+{f v} the dense vector

 Scope: local

-'''

 alpha A scalar value.

+Scope: local

+Type: required

+Intent: in.

+Specified as: a number of the data type indicated in Table 1.

 first, last Boundaries for setting in the vector.

+Scope: local

+Type: optional

-Scope: local Type: optional Intent: in.
+Intent: in.

 Specified as: integers.

 vect An array

+Scope: local

+{\bf Type:}\ {\bf required}

+Intent: in.

+Specified as: a number of the data type indicated in Table 1.

+'''